invae/oscp_field_manual/docs/geopolitical_concepts.md

 The following questions are relevant for both red and blue teams:

 - do the actions of the company align with the morals and ethics of its employees?
-- is "whistle blowing" a possibility for employees? do the laws of the containing country favor wistleblowers or the enterprise?
+- is "whistle blowing" a possibility for employees? do the laws of the containing country favor whistleblowers or the enterprise?

 Notably for the red team, trying to social engineer someone's ideology into initial access should have at a minimum the following considerations: